SteveFroehlich/devbot/Readme.md

 ```
 Devbot will print out "Thank you.
 I heard: some command" to let you know what
 its trying to do.
 The commands are listed below.
 Not that play is the base command
-to play audio from youtube videos.
+to play audio.
 For example "Alfred play classical music" is
 the only supported play action currently.

 ### Installation